jerlinn/SyncART/CoachDemo.md

 Pro tip: Those hills you've been training on?
 They're basically your secret weapon for race day.
 Trust me, you're going to thank yourself when you're zooming past everyone else!

-Keep being amazing - every step is taking you closer to that finish line!"
+Keep being amazing - every step is taking you closer to that finish line!

 ### Purpose Coach Case
 #### Financial Independence Journey